 A dedicated RFID measurement system includes all the necessary measurement functions presented in a pull-down menu with suggested default settings for each measurement.
-Wideband sweep measurement performed over a wide frequency range of e.g. 800 – 1000 MHz enables flexible visual presentation of the tag detuning phenomenon on different materials compared with on-air results.
+Wideband sweep measurement performed over a wide frequency range of e.g., 800 – 1000 MHz enables the flexible visual presentation of the tag detuning phenomenon on different materials compared with on-air results.

 One Measurement – Several Results

-One single measurement, like the Threshold Sweep, provides several calculated results (e.g. Transmitted power, Backscattered power, Electrical Field Strength and Theoretical Read Range) that can be viewed simply by selecting the desired result view from the Y-axis pull-down menu.
+One single measurement, like the Threshold Sweep, provides several calculated results (e.g., Transmitted power, Backscattered power, Electrical Field Strength, and Theoretical Read Range) that can be viewed simply by selecting the desired result view from the Y-axis pull-down menu.

 Repeatability and Automation

 The quality of the measurements can be further ensured by defining and storing a sequence of measurement commands (Scripter) for repeated use.
-Predefined script together with automatic rotation system eliminates human errors when performing e.g. orientation sensitivity measurements in various positions between 0 and 360 degrees.
+Predefined script together with automatic rotation system eliminates human errors when performing e.g., orientation sensitivity measurements in various positions between 0 and 360 degrees.
 The example script below defines a sequence of two Threshold measurements and one Backscatter measurement.

-A purpose-built RFID measurement system combines high measurement accuracy, versatile measurement capability and ease-of-use – a unique combination that cannot be achieved with traditional methods.
+A purpose-built RFID measurement system combines high measurement accuracy, versatile measurement capability, and ease-of-use – a unique combination that cannot be achieved with traditional methods.

 Accordingly, the improvement of the R&D team efficiency is based on:

 - Better visibility to the performance of the tag under test